w3f/Grants-Program/applications/cross-chain-wallet.md

 ### Goals

 - Develop a user-friendly wallet that simplifies the management of EVM and WASM accounts in one place.
-- Enable seamless and secure asset transfer between users' accounts on different chains.
+- Enable seamless and secure asset transfer between users accounts on different chains.
 - Provide a safe and intuitive platform for users to sign messages and interact with dApps.
 - Enhance transparency and accountability by displaying transaction details and links to scanner/explorer pages.
 - Maintain the wallet's decentralization and open-source nature, ensuring its trustworthiness and security.